4VV18CS047/CRC-CCITT-16-bit-1-/README.md

-some of lab programs of 5th sem computer networks lab language used -Java
+some of lab programs of 5th sem computer networks lab and language used - Java